klanghirt/disco/README.md

 # disco
-A colorful and interactive Java Script project.
-FLASH WARNING
+A colorful and interactive JavaScript project.
+FLASH WARNING.